 - The rich receive the largest savings

-- Adds ~ USD 1.5 trillion to the deficit
+- Adds around USD 1.5 trillion to the deficit

 GOP Tax Reform Doesn’t Mean Big Corporations Win

 Who or what is this big corporation that he hates?
-It’s inanimate, merely a vehicle that employs people to provide goods and services.
 It is not a person.
-People own it.
-Let’s look at FedEx, a big corporation.
-On December 20, institutional investors including Bill and Melinda Gates Foundation Trust, and Canada Pension Plan Investment Board (providing pensions for all Canadians) held seventy-six percent of its shares.
-Many small, medium and high-income pensioners benefit indirectly from big business FedEx.
-These institutions, along with many workers see this big business vehicle as a source to provide income for them.
+We must stop humanizing firms.
+They are not humans.
+They are inanimate vehicles people use to offer goods and services to clients.
+People own them.
+Let’s look at FedEx, a big firm.
+On December 20, institutional investors including Bill and Melinda Gates Foundation Trust, and Canada Pension Plan Investment Board (providing pensions for Canadians) held seventy-six percent of its shares.
+Big-business-FedEx helps many small, medium and high-income pensioners.
+These entities and their workers see this big business vehicle as a good income source.

 A Corporation is an Investment Vehicle

-For FedEx’s year ending May 31, 2107, it earned USD 4.6 billion income and paid 1.6 billion taxes.
-FedEx should pay zero taxes, not 21%, but zero.
-If FedEx did not pay corporate taxes, it would use USD 1.6 billion to invest, grow, hire more people to expand the economy, pay more dividends, or buy back their shares, a form of investing, I admit, can be abused, and needs to be looked at separately.
-If FedEx paid dividends, the government would tax those dividends, and people would get that after-tax income.
-When FedEx pays taxes, sadly, the government will waste a significant portion of those funds.
+FedEx earned USD 4.6 billion income in year ended May 31, 2107 and paid 1.6 billion taxes; they should pay zero taxes, not 21%.
+If FedEx paid no corporate taxes, it would use USD 1.6 billion to invest, grow, hire more people to expand the economy, and pay more dividends.
+It could buy back its shares (investing) too, which I admit it can abuse, and needs separate review.
+When FedEx pays dividends, the government taxes those dividends in people’s tax returns.
+But the government will waste a big portion of those funds.

 Business is a vehicle, a shell we should encourage to grow and expand the economy.
-That said, the GOP tax reform proposal shows actual corporate tax rates will fall.
-However, the likely impact on government revenues will be small as companies have been using legal means to lower taxes.
-Look at the vast sums USA companies earn abroad and are holding abroad to avoid paying USA taxes.
+That said, the proposed GOP tax reform shows actual corporate tax rates will fall.
+But, the impact on government revenues will be small as firms have been using legal means to lower taxes.
+USA companies earn huge sums abroad and are holding them there to avoid paying USA taxes.
 Research by Capital Economics shows American corporations holding USD 2.6 trillion of overseas earnings.

-According to The Institute of Economic Policy, between 2008 and 2015, 258 Fortune 500 corporations paid an effective federal income tax rate of 21.2 percent over that eight-year period; several paid no taxes.
-So, the idea that government will lose significant sums is ludicrous.
-Indeed, in 2015, the federal government collected a mere 10% of its revenues from corporations.
+The Institute of Economic Policy found between 2008 and 2015, 258 Fortune 500 corporations paid an effective Federal Income Tax rate of 21.2 percent.
+And in 2015, the Federal Government collected a mere 10% of its revenues from corporations.
+So, the facts do not support the claim that the government will lose vast sums from tax reform.

-How does big business benefit from the GOP tax reform?
-In time, several US businesses, investment vehicles, will return funds to the USA which will generate economic activity, thereby creating jobs.
-Further, there will be little incentive to keep funds abroad until taxes start creeping up again.
-It is essential we realize that corporations create jobs, especially small companies.
-The best thing to happen to a healthy, vibrant, middle class is to have healthy thriving businesses generating economic activity.
+It is essential we know corporations create jobs, not governments.
+And small firms are leaders.
+The best thing to happen to a healthy, vibrant, middle class is for firms to thrive and boost the economy.
 Let’s remove all taxes from businesses and allow them to grow and create sustainable jobs.

 High Incomes Paid More Receive Most Reductions

-We should expect across-the-board tax changes to impact more significantly those paying a higher percentage of taxes than those paying a lesser proportion.
-So, it is not surprising that higher income folks will benefit more than others from these reforms.
-Let’s look at some tax facts:
+We should expect across-the-board tax changes to impact those paying a higher percentage of taxes more than those paying a lesser proportion.
+So, we know higher income folks will gain more than others from these reforms.
+Let’s review a few taxes facts:

-- In 2014, the top 50 percent of all taxpayers paid 97.3 percent of all individual income taxes while the bottom 50 percent paid the remaining 2.7 percent.
+- In 2014, the top 50 percent of taxpayers paid 97.3 percent of total individual income taxes while the bottom 50 percent paid the remaining 2.7 percent.

-- The top one percent of taxpayers paid a 27.1 percent individual income tax rate, which is more than seven times higher than taxpayers in the bottom 50 percent (3.5 percent).
+- The top one percent of taxpayers paid a 27.1 percent individual income tax rate—over seven times higher than taxpayers in the bottom 50 percent (3.5 percent).

 USD 1.5 trillion to the Deficit is Voodoo Economics

 How does the GOP tax reform add to the deficit?
 How do people compute this deficit?
-They use an archaic baseline budgeting system that assumes existing inflation-adjusted programs will continue.
+They use the archaic baseline budgeting that assumes existing inflation-adjusted programs will continue.
 That’s unrealistic!
 Review US Senator James Lankford’s sampling of government fumbles for a glimpse of government waste.
-Governments must identify and stop wasteful spending and start becoming better stewards of tax dollars.
-However, this approach begins by getting rid of the awful, waste-generating baseline budgeting system.
+Governments must find and stop wasteful spending and start becoming better stewards of tax dollars.
+But, this approach begins by getting rid of the awful waste-generating baseline budgeting.
 I was a CFO for many years, and I would never accept incremental budgeting.
-The past is neither an accurate representation nor a good predictor of the future.
+The past is neither a correct representation nor a good predictor of the future.

-Budgeting is our best estimates of resources needed to achieve future goals.
+Budgeting is our best estimates of resources we need to do future goals.
 It is time governments examine not only their purposes but the means they use to achieve relevant goals.